 - First of all, the application is more cost-effective because it eliminates fixed personnel costs.
 Providers usually offer it as a software-as-a-service cloud solution and only charge for checks actually completed.
 This means that companies only pay for work actually performed, not for idle time.

-- At the same time, ID proofing can help prevent cyberattacks in the area of identity fraud.
+- At the same time, ID verification can help prevent cyberattacks in the area of identity fraud.
 Employees are far more likely to make mistakes than the algorithms used in the verification process.

-- ID proofing requires no user interaction with employees in a video chat and is therefore considered by many to be less stressful and more convenient.
+- ID verification requires no user interaction with employees in a video chat and is therefore considered by many to be less stressful and more convenient.

 Nevis develops security solutions for the digital world of tomorrow.
 Its portfolio encompasses passwordless logins, which are intuitive to use and offer optimal protection for user data.
 Nevis is the market leader for Identity and Access Management in Switzerland and secures over 80 per cent of all online banking transactions.
 Public authorities, leading service providers, and industrial enterprises worldwide rely on Nevis solutions.
 The authentication specialist has locations in Switzerland, Germany, and Hungary.